Living Letters enables people

 8/18/19 BUENA VISTA, FL Ephesians 4:02pm Mosaic Church @ Walt Disney

 About the artists

 Stephen Trafton’s Broadway credits include Les Misérables (Original Revival Cast) and the National Tour of The Phantom of the Opera.
 He has performed at many regional theatres across the country playing leading roles in shows such as Oklahoma!, Joseph and the Amazing Technicolor Dreamcoat, Bye Bye Birdie, Love's Labour's Lost, Romeo & Juliet, Beauty and the Beast, and many others.
 He received his training at Baldwin-Wallace College in Berea, OH.
-He is the West Side Youth Director at Redeemer Presbyterian Church in NYC, where he served under the leadership of the recently retired Dr. Tim Keller.
+He is the West Side Youth Director at Redeemer Presbyterian Church in NYC, where he served under the leadership of Dr. Tim Keller.
 Previously, he worked with Max McLean at Fellowship for the Performing Arts.
 He performs Living Letters (Philippians, Ephesians, Colossians, Jonah, and Acts 13) at venues across the country.
 Currently, he lives in Astoria, NY, with his wife, Juliette, and their two children.